mbojoly/diokles/README.md

 ##Getting started
 DIOKLES requires and Docker 1.8.2+ with docker-machine to run.
-It requires Java8+ and maven 3.3.3+ to build
+It requires Java8+ and maven 3.3.3+ to be built.

 ###RUN
 ```